mwolfinspace/Hackintosh-HP-Pavilion-15-cs2033TU/README.md

 ## Note Before using this pre-make OpenCore

 1. Double-check the specification.
 2. Please change the SMBIOS information by using GenSMBIOS [here](https://github.com/corpnewt/GenSMBIOS).
 Tutorial?
-Check [this one](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#uefi).
+Check [this one](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo) and focus on platforminfo.
 3. Some components wouldn't work because I changed them like add an NVME SSD and replace the original Wi-Fi card with the Macbook's one.

 ## Specification: